vodquang96/django-anymail/README.rst

 ..
 This shared-intro section is also included in docs/index.rst

-Anymail integrates several transactional email service providers (ESPs) into Django, using a consistent API that makes it (relatively) easy to switch between ESPs.
+Anymail integrates several transactional email service providers (ESPs) into Django, with a consistent API that lets you use ESP-added features without locking your code to a particular ESP.

-It currently supports Mailgun, Mandrill, and SendGrid.
-Postmark is coming soon.
+It currently supports Mailgun, Postmark, SendGrid, and Mandrill.

 Anymail normalizes ESP functionality so it "just works" with Django's built-in `django.core.mail` package.
 It includes: